-- Analytical views are multidimensional views or OLAP cubes, which enable users to analyze values from a single-fact tables related to the dimensions in the attribute
+2. Analytical views are multidimensional views or OLAP cubes, which enable users to analyze values from a single-fact table related to the dimensions in the attribute

 In traditional databases, users experience bottlenecks when changing business requirements require modifications to the existing data model, which requires users to delete and re-load data into materialized views.
 In contrast, in SAP HANA, dynamic data modeling on the lowest granular level is loaded into the system.
 Raw data is constantly available in memory for analytical purposes, and it is not pre-loaded in the cache, physical aggregate tables, index tables, or any other redundant data storage.

 DATA Provisioning is a process of creating, preparing, and enabling a network to provide data to its user.
 Data needs to be loaded to SAP HANA before data reaches to the user via a front-end tool.